 Glucose-6-phosphate dehydrogenase (G6PD) is an enzyme which helps to maintain balance within human cells in response to oxidative stress.
 There is no alternative pathway for maintaining balance in red blood cells as these cells have a simplified metabolism.
 Oxidative stress causes the rupture or destruction of red blood cells (haemolysis) in G6PD-deficient individuals.

-G6PD deficiency is the most common human enzymatic disorder and is prevalent in populations that are, or have been, exposed to malaria.1 G6PD deficiency possibly provides a protective effect against malaria, though data are conflicting on the specific nature of this effect.1 G6PD-deficient individuals usually have no symptoms unless exposed to oxidative stress caused by certain factors, most notably foods such as fava beans, and medications, including 8-aminoquinoline antimalarial drugs such as primaquine and tafenoquine.2 For more information, see the section on Importance of G6PD diagnosis for P. vivax treatment.
+G6PD deficiency is the most common human enzymatic disorder and is prevalent in populations that are, or have been, exposed to malaria.1 G6PD deficiency possibly provides a protective effect against malaria, though data are conflicting on the specific nature of this effect.1 G6PD-deficient individuals usually have no symptoms unless exposed to oxidative stress caused by certain factors, most notably foods such as fava beans, and medications, including 8-aminoquinoline antimalarial drugs.2 For more information, see the section on Importance of G6PD diagnosis for P. vivax treatment.

 G6PD deficiency and P. vivax malaria treatment and prevention